sei-dsvoboda/exub/examples.md

-# Examples of Undefined Behavior for Annex J.2.
+# Examples of Undefined Behavior for Annex J.2 in C23

 For details about how to complete development of this document, see the [README](./README.md).